Is OSEA right for me?

 Our programs are appropriate for undergraduate and graduate students of all levels as well as persons who have just completed a degree and seek additional fieldwork experience and training before continuing on to a graduate degree program or to a professional position

-Training with OSEA provides you tools, understandings & methods on which you will continue to rely long into the future
+Training with OSEA provides you tools, experiences, understandings & methods on which you will continue to rely long into the future

 The OSEA experience will make a difference in your life